gamesbook/protograf/docs/source/hexagonal_grids.rst

    extension for creating hex grids in *Inkscape* that can also be used to make brick patterns of staggered rectangles.
 -  *hexboard* (https://www.ctan.org/pkg/hexboard) - a package for LATEX
-   that provides functionality for drawing Hex boards and games.
+   that provides functionality for drawing boards and game pieces for the abstract game "Hex"
 -  *draw_game_board* (https://github.com/jpneto/draw_game_boards/tree/main) -
    a Python tool to translate boards from ASCII format into SVG.
 -  *map18xx* (https://github.com/XeryusTC/map18xx) - a 18XX hex map and